tdbe/tdbe.github.io/about.md

 share: true
 ---

-This blog ain't super active because, in short, time spent writing is time spent not doing.
+This blog is super out of date because, in short, time spent writing is time spent not doing.

+* Here's a 2021 list of excellent dumb things that describe or rhyme with what I am:
+* Chaotic-pensive computer scientist.
+* Amazing visual designer who's mediocre at drawing.
+* Fake game director.
+* Business-aware enough for the base rules and principles but impatient about it.
+* Feelings-fueled storyteller.
+* My DnD character has a ton of charisma in short and very specific sporadic circumstances.
+* Can visualize n-dimensional arrays, and comfortably deal with complexity.
+* Confidence comes from base principles understanding, and doing.
+Not from surface level faking.
+* Half hotblooded, half coldblooded anime protagonist.
+* Would-be anarchistic CEO of something small.
+* Hyper awareness - is just another way to say you get overwhelmed in social situations.
+* Protopian futures lover, and pessimist futurist - those are the true optimists.

-Check [my portfolio](http://www.deferredreality.com) for some projects.
+Check [my portfolio](http://www.deferredreality.com) for some projects and game-y things.

 This page has a few things about what I encourage, do, or appreciate.